 As a practicing artist Aaron Yeandle has exhibited nationally and internationally.
 He is continually pushing his photographic practice and striving for new photographic opportunities.
 Aaron’s education includes a B.A (Hones) in Photography, M.A in Fine Art and a PGCE.
-He has taught photography at numerous Colleges and Universities in the United Kingdom.
-Aaron has also delivered seminars and workshops about his photographic practice in several educational environments and Photography Festivals
+He has taught photography at numerous Schools, Colleges and Universities in the United Kingdom.
+Aaron has also delivered seminars and workshops about his photographic practice in several educational environments and Photography Festivals.

 One of Aaron's highest achievements was to be announced the overall winner of The Guardians Britain Is Competition, with the photograph, The Western Ranger.
 The aim of the Competition was to discover the defining image of Britain today.